wailmur/garak-but-functional/README.md

 ```

 ## Instructions
-Okay, so if you have done everything above, you should (hopefully) have a garak with a functional TAP probe.
+Okay, so if you have done everything above, you should (hopefully) have a garak with functional TAP probe code (not runnable yet, will be after this section).
 Otherwise, you could contact me and I'll try to send you a tar.gz file of the entire virtual environment I did this in.

 ### REST generator
 `rest.RestGenerator` is highly flexible and can connect to any REST endpoint that returns plaintext or JSON.
 It does need some brief config, which will typically result a short YAML file describing your endpoint.
 See https://reference.garak.ai/en/latest/garak.generators.rest.html for examples.

-First of all, we need to configure the REST generator to work with whatever AI application you want to use.
+We need to configure the REST generator to work with whatever AI application you want to use.

 In the garak-config.json, you should see the following:
 ```